logo

 Despite some success in research phases, the recycled rubber/plastic/resin cow-lying surfaces tested were found to either have implementation issues or not be cost-effective to use.

-A delay to the initial construction start date of the infrastructure planned at Southern Dairy Hub has allowed time to explore various designs and finalise a concept that is fit-for-purpose and realistically priced.
+In 2023, work was undertaken to explore various designs and finalise a concept that was fit-for-purpose and realistically priced.

-The concept will be a standalone research and demonstration facility with its own supporting infrastructure.
-This includes an effluent system, the capacity to test two loafing surfaces, and cow and tractor lanes.
-With a finalised concept design, we have a detailed understanding of the build costs and will be seeking additional funding from the Ministry for Primary Industries Sustainable Food and Fibre Fund, and DairyNZ.
+The concept was planned as a standalone research and demonstration facility with its own supporting infrastructure.
+This included an effluent system, the capacity to test two loafing surfaces, and cow and tractor lanes.
+The project team sought additional funding from the Ministry for Primary Industries Sustainable Food and Fibre Fund, and DairyNZ.

-Our research to date for this project has helped us better understand wintering surface options and has provided valuable insights into best practice design and build processes for wintering infrastructure.
-Our learnings will help inform farmers of the key factors to consider when looking at different wintering options.
+Research undertaken throughout the project has helped improve understanding of the performance and practicality of different wintering surface options.
+It has also provided valuable insights into best practice wintering infrastructure design and build processes.
+A summary of these learnings will be prepared, to guide farmers on key factors to consider when looking at constructing different wintering surface and infrastructure options.

 Last updated: Aug 2023